-Determining control.
-For purposes of the above rules, use the following discussion to determine if you control an entity.
+Determining ownership.
+In the above transactions, use the following rules to determine the ownership of stock or partnership interest.

 - Stock or a partnership interest owned, directly or indirectly, by or for a corporation, partnership, estate, or trust is treated as being owned proportionately by or for its shareholders, partners, or beneficiaries.
-(However, for a partnership interest owned by or for a C corporation, this applies only to shareholders who own, directly or indirectly, 5% or more in value of the stock of the corporation.) - 2) An individual is treated as owning the stock or partnership interest owned, directly or indirectly, by or for the individual's family, including only brothers and sisters (either whole or half), spouse, ancestors, and lineal descendants. - 3) Stock or a partnership interest constructively owned by a person under rule (1), for applying rules (1) and (2), is treated as actually owned by that person.
+(However, for a partnership interest owned by or for a C corporation, this applies only to shareholders who own, directly or indirectly, 5% or more in value of the stock of the corporation.) - An individual is treated as owning the stock or partnership interest owned, directly or indirectly, by or for the individual's family, including only brothers and sisters (either whole or half), spouse, ancestors, and lineal descendants. - 3) Stock or a partnership interest constructively owned by a person under rule (1), for applying rules (1) and (2), is treated as actually owned by that person.
 But stock or partnership interest constructively owned by an individual under rule (2) will not be treated as owned by the individual for applying rule (2) to make another person the constructive owner of that stock or partnership interest.